bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

     -z
     ```

-    > The `create` command registers an asset from a fingerprint *and* issues the corresponding Bitmarks
+    > The `create` command registers an asset from a fingerprint *and* issues the corresponding bitmarks
     >
     > **Global Options:**
     >* `identity` - The identity of the registrant's Bitmark Account, which is stored in the Bitmark-CLI config file.